Building a new narrative for monitoring

 What to expect from this workshop

-The three-day workshop, will take you on a narrative journey by discovering your past and current stories about monitoring.
+The four-day workshop, will take you on a narrative journey.
+By focussing on key experiences, this journey will start by discovering your past and current stories about monitoring and subsequently take you to the creation of a future narrative.
 Through a mixture of methods, allowing you to work on- and offline, you will interact with your and the group’s experience and move through this narrative change process in a playful as much as analytical way.
 As you leave you will know what your future monitoring will look like and be ready to start setting it up.